VenkatBheemireddy/project-roboshop-ansible/README.md

    * make app_name=shipping
    * make app_name=payment
    * make app_name=frontend
-6. After successful completion of all the above steps, open the browser and run "http://<public-ip-address>"
+6. After completion of the above steps, open the browser and run (http://<public-ip-address>).
 7. You will get the roboshop home page.
 NOTE: If you don't see categories on the project home page then re-run "catalogue" component (i.e., make app_name=mongodb).